zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

    ```
 baseUrl: http://localhost:10021/sampleservice

 homePageRelativeUrl:
 statusPageRelativeUrl: /application/info
 healthCheckRelativeUrl: /application/health
 ```
 where:

-* **baseUrl** ( In case of XML configuration baseUrl is decomposed into the following basic URL parts: hostname, ipAddress and port.
+* **baseUrl** ( In case of XML configuration baseUrl is decomposed into the following basic URL parts: hostname (and ipAddress) and port.
         XML Paths:
         - hostname - /instance/hostname
         - ipAddr   - /instance/ipAddr
         - port     - /instance/port
        )

-    specifies the URL pointing to your service.
+    specifies the base URL pointing to your service.

     **Examples:**
     * `http://host:port/servicename` for HTTP service
     * `https://host:port/servicename` for HTTPS service

-    `baseUrl` will be then used as a prefix for the following service end points:
+    `baseUrl` will be then used as a prefix in combination with the following end points relative addresses to construct their absolute URL:
     * **homePageRelativeUrl**
     * **statusPageRelativeUrl**
     * **healthCheckRelativeUrl**